 The day of your surgery, you can expect to:

-- Talk with a pre-operative nurse.
+Talk with a preoperative nurse.
 The nurse will perform an exam and ensure that all needed tests are in order.
-The nurse can also answer questions and will make sure that you sign the surgical consent.
+The nurse can also answer questions and will make sure that you understand and sign the surgical consent.

-- Your anesthesiologist will place a tube in your lungs to protect and control your breathing.
-You will not feel or remember this or the surgical procedure as they happen.
+Your anesthesiologist will place a tube in your windpipe to protect and control your breathing during general anesthesia.
+You will not feel or remember this or the surgery as they happen.

-- Once you are asleep, a surgical team member will insert a tube that through your nose and pass it through your throat into your stomach.
+Once you are asleep, a surgical team member will insert a tube through your nose and pass it through your throat into your stomach.
 This removes stomach contents in preparation for the gastrectomy.
 It stays in after the surgery for several days to rest your remaining stomach.

 What are the risks and potential complications of gastrectomy?

-Any surgery involves risks and potential complications.
+As with all surgeries, a gastrectomy involves risks and potential complications.
 Complications may become serious and life threatening in some cases.
-Complications can develop during the procedure or throughout your recovery.
+Complications can develop during surgery or recovery.

 General risks of surgery